 A crowd calendar is (as you might guess) is a calendar that attempts to predict daily crowd volume at a theme park.
 When we talk about Disney crowd calendars, we are talking about either Disneyland crowd calendars or Walt Disney World crowd calendars.

-Disneyland crowd calendars can be broken into Disneyland and Disney's California Adventure, though not all calendars do this.
+Disneyland crowd calendars can be broken into Disneyland and Disney's California Adventure, though few calendars do this.
 You don't hear so much about Disneyland crowd calendars because the location and climate of Disneyland, as well as its having only two parks, means both parks are pretty much always crowded.

 For Disney World crowd calendars, there will almost always be four calendars grouped together: a Magic Kingdom crowd calendar, an Animal Kingdom crowd calendar, an Epcot crowd calendar, and a Hollywood Studios crowd calendar.